 Another fast yet fancy delicacy, Burger Burger takes a classic burger but executes it to its optimal potential.
 The quality and quantity of meat in the patties are second to none and the fluffiness of the buns always has us impressed.
 No matter what, the beef and cheese burger can do no wrong.
 Make sure to check out the cocktail menu and pair the burger with one of their jazzy creations.

 Anyone who has lived near Kingsland would’ve dined at this institution.
 Canton Cafe has been around for decades and has hosted too many events to count as it’s the perfect spot for large group bookings, cheap yet delicious food, renowned for its attentive service and strong BYO game.
 Even if drinking is not in the equation, a dinner with friends is always fun at the vivacious Canton, as long as there’s a plate of king chilli prawns and hot and spicy squid on the table.

-Tucked away in Freemans Bay, Nishiki is the local favourite spot to satisfy the Japanese cravings along with some refreshing Asahi beer.
-The ordering system features an iPad, where diners can place their order and the dish arrives on a conveyor belt — if that’s not fun, we don’t know what is.
+Tucked away in Freemans Bay, Nishiki is the local favourite spot to satisfy Japanese cravings along with some refreshing Asahi beer.
+The ordering system features an iPad, where diners can place their food and beverage order and dishes arrive quick smart — if that’s not fun, we don’t know what is.
 The must-have dish is hands down the miso and cheese eggplant, it’s unbelievably tender and indulgent, we forget that we’re eating a vegetable.